Who are we?

-Partners include National Governing Bodies of Sport and their clubs, school sport partnerships, local authorities, sport and leisure facilities, primary care trusts and many other sport and non-sporting organisations.
+Partners include National Governing Bodies of Sport and their clubs, school sport partnerships, local authorities, sport and leisure facilities, public health, sustainable transport, economic development, crime and many other sport and non-sporting organisations.

 CSPs are led by a strategic board supported by a central team of professional staff who provide leadership, co-ordination and structures which allow people and organisations to work more effectively together at a sub-regional level.

 What is CSP Network?

 County Sports Partnership Network (CSP Network) is a nationwide network of 43 County Sports Partnerships (CSPs) which are committed to Transforming lives through sport and physical activity.